 - In the case of bank fraud, you can call bank authorities and tell them to suspend your account.

-Change the passwords, scan the computer for viruses, also you can file a report with the Federal Trade Commission (FTC) which will guide you through necessary steps.
+These are some common situations, but there can be multiple different situations.
+Don’t panic in such cases; take a deep breath and act accordingly.
+Change the passwords, scan the computer for viruses, also you can file a report with the Federal Trade Commission (FTC) which will guide you through the necessary steps.

-How to prevent Phishing
+How to Prevent Phishing?

-As an Individual or an organization, everyone must have proper awareness and knowledge of Phishing.
+- As an individual or an organization, everyone must have proper awareness and knowledge of Phishing.
 Training the end-user is the best protection mechanism from Phishing.

-One should be kept updated informing about different Phishing attacks, one should regularly check online accounts, keep the browser up to date, use firewalls, use antivirus software, never give out personal information & the most important one is “thinking before you act” and “stay alert every time”.
+- One should be kept updated informing about different Phishing attacks; one should regularly check online accounts, keep the browser up to date, use firewalls, use antivirus software, never give out personal information & the most important one is “thinking before you act” and “stay alert every time”.